Tangerine-Community/Tangerine/documentation/INSTALLATION_AWS.md

 Login to AWS and Launch a new instance with Ubuntu 14.04 using a t2.medium server with 4 GiB memory.

+Volume should be larger than the 8GB default.
+24GB would be useful.

 ### Server details
 Ubuntu Server 14.04 LTS (HVM), SSD Volume Type - ami-fce3c696 <br/>
 Ubuntu Server 14.04 LTS (HVM), EBS General Purpose (SSD) Volume Type.<br/>